dart-lang/site-www/src/tools/dart-create.md

 toc: false
 ---

-The `dart create` command allows creating Dart projects from varying available templates through a command line or many IDE project creation workflows.
+The `dart create` command creates a Dart project, using one of several supported template.
+The same functionality is available in IDEs.

 {% include tools/dart-tool-note.md %}